 Whether or not you see this as a bad or good thing is up to you.
-But when looking to purchase any hybrid, you should always have proof from the breeder that the parents are in good health and were used to bred that particular litter.
+But when looking to purchase any mix breed, you should always have proof from the breeder that the parents are in good health and were used to breed that particular litter.

 4 Reasons to Avoid a Husky Pug Mix

 There are reasons TO get a Hug and there are reasons NOT to get a Hug.
 First, let’s take a quick look at 4 reasons why a Husky Pug mix may not be for you.
 All reasons will be covered in detail throughout the entire article.

 - Prone to a lot of serious health issues

 - Hard to train and can be significantly stubborn

 - High maintenance breed that will require a lot of attention

 - Will not be good in weather too hot or too cold (Pug genes)